payu-india/CMS-Chatbot/docs/Monitoring & Alerts/payu-monitoring-alerts-overwatch/flashpay-ios-sdk-integration-mfa.md

 metadata:
   robots: index
 ---
-A comprehensive guide for implementing Multi-Factor Authentication (MFA) functionality in iOS applications using the TridentityMFA SDK.
+A comprehensive guide for implementing Multi-Factor Authentication (MFA) functionality in iOS applications using the Tridentity MFA SDK.

 ## Integration Steps